steedos/help/en-us/workflow/instance_add.md

 - Click the “New” button and select a flow.
 - Fill in the application form as required.
 - Click the U-shaped button, select a file path, and you can **upload** one or more attachments that will be visible at the bottom of the form.
 Move the cursor to an attachment, an X-shaped icon will appear.
 By clicking the icon, you can **delete** the attachment.
-- Submit your application form.Save the form in time if there is no need to submit at once.
+- Save the form in time if there is no need to submit at once.
+Then submit your application form.

 #### Notice：